oskarhs/AutoHist.jl/README.md

 A pure Julia implementation of automatic regular and irregular histogram methods based on maximizing a goodness-of-fit criterion.

 ## Introduction
-Most default histogram plotting software only support regular automatic histogram procedures and use very simple plug-in rules to compute the the number of bins, frequently leading to poor density estimates for non-normal data (cf. Birgé and Rozenholc (2006), Simensen (2025)).
+Most default histogram plotting software only support regular automatic histogram procedures and use very simple plug-in rules to compute the the number of bins, frequently leading to poor density estimates for non-normal data \[cf. Birgé and Rozenholc (2006), Simensen et al. (2025)\].
 The purpose of this software package is to offer the user a fast implementation of more sophisticated regular and irregular histogram procedures.
 Our package supports a variety of methods including those based on leave-one-out cross-validiation, penalized maximum likelihood and fully Bayesian approaches.

-The development of this package started with the writing of the Master's thesis "Random Histograms" (Simensen, 2025).
-Notably, this package provides support for the regular and irregular random histogram models proposed in Simensen (2025), two fully Bayesian approaches to histogram construction.
+Notably, this package suppports the Random irregular histogram method of Simensen et al (2025).

 This module exports the two functions `histogram_regular` and `histogram_irregular`, offering automatic histogram construction for 1-dimensional samples.
 A detailed exposition of all keyword arguments can be found by typing `?histogram_regular` and `?histogram_irregular` in the repl.